 What happens next?

-Once you make contact, we will have a brief conversation over the phone.
+Once you make contact, providing I have suitable availability for you, we will have a brief conversation over the phone.
 If it seems that the work I offer is right for you, we will arrange a time for a 60-minute assessment session, which will give you the opportunity to get a flavour of how I work as well as for me to gain a deeper understanding of the problems you are encountering.
 If I feel my way of working is suitable for you and you are comfortable with me, then we will begin weekly regular sessions.